We are the Jesus mountain Chetniks, fighting for the Kruzifix.

 - We never visit Germany itself in the musical The Producers, but Franz Liebkind has both the lederhosen and the not-very-secretive Nazi adoration.
 And a really stupid accent.
 Oktoberfest imagery is also plentiful in the "Springtime for Hitler" production number.

-- Something of a subversion near the end of Downfall.
+- Something of a subversion near the end of Downfall (a German film).
 Near the end of the movie, a militia group is seen executing civilians for "defecting" (fleeing the Soviet bombardment).
 Most members are regularly dressed but their leader is seen wearing traditional German clothing, including lederhosen and the feathered hat.
 Somehow this makes him more intimidating than Narmy.

 - The song "I Love Louisa" from The Band Wagon.